leahvelleman/sabelotodo/README.md

 ### Tests
 Run python tests by `running python -m pytest sabelotodo/` Run JavaScript tests using `npm test`.
 (These tests will run continuously as you change the code.)

+#### Adding a test fixture
+When adding a fixture for use across multiple files, it must be imported to conftest.py in order to be available.

 ## Available Scripts